Inverse Design in Nanophotonics via Representation Learning: Class B: Representation-Learning for the design space (Input-Side Representation Learning)

 \section{Class B: Representation-Learning for the design space (Input-Side\\Representation Learning)}

 The second class of inverse-design methods shifts the focus of ML from the solver or its output to the input or the geometry of the device.
 We interchangeably use the words input side and design space to denote the feasible space of the PDE-constrained optimization problem.
 Input-side representation learning seeks a latent manifold that captures the key low-dimensional features of feasible, high-performance structures.
 Rather than emulating the solver, these methods build a learnable representation of geometry.
 The objective is to discover low-dimensional manifolds (latent design spaces) that capture the important features of high-performance photonic structures~\cite{melati2019mapping,Zandehshahvar2021DimRed,wang2019clonal,Ma2019Probabilistic}.

 Central to this approach are techniques such as variational autoencoders (VAEs)~\cite{wang2019clonal}, other dimensionality reduction and manifold learning methods~\cite{zandehshahvar2022manifold}, and generative adversarial networks (GANs)~\cite{Jiang2019GLOnet,Ma2019Probabilistic,Liu2018GANMetasurface}.
 These models are typically trained on datasets comprising existing device geometries, paired with their corresponding optical responses.

-Through this training, the models learn a compressed, structured representation, a latent space, where each point ideally corresponds to a unique, fabrication-consistent device geometry, as depicted in the (right-hand) \textbf{Input-side} branch of Figure~\ref{fig:evolution}.
-A generative model maps a small set of latent coordinates $\mathbf{z}$ to full two-dimensional (2D) or 3D layouts, making optimization more tractable while embedding practical design constraints.
-This cuts the dimensionality and the simulation cost but limits the exploration to shapes that the generator can express, a trade-off between efficiency and coverage.
-As a result, the learned latent manifold becomes a compact domain for subsequent design exploration and optimization.
+Through training, the model learns a compact latent space in which each point corresponds to a unique, ideally fabrication-consistent geometry, as shown in the input-side branch of Figure~\ref{fig:evolution}.
+A generative model then maps a low-dimensional latent vector $\mathbf{z}$ to the full device layout.
+Far from being restrictive, this learned manifold serves as a powerful prior that regularizes the design search, particularly valuable in multi-objective problems where complete training data are unavailable~\cite{yin2023solving}.
+A latent space trained on a subset of objectives can still guide optimization toward global solutions while avoiding out-of-distribution regions where surrogate predictions become unreliable.
+In this way, the input-side representation constrains the search to physically meaningful regions, complementing output-side learning in hybrid frameworks.